BirdSafe Research

 5. Dark-eyed junco

-Fortunately we do find a small percentage of birds alive.
-Many of them can be released away from buildings after some quiet time.
-About 90% of the birds we find unfortunately are dead.
-These birds still have great value to science.
-They all go the University of Minnesota’s Bell Museum of Natural History where they are preserved as a spread wing and tissue sample (good for DNA extraction, pesticide analysis, etc.).
-Upon dissection, we determine each bird’s sex, age, molt status, fat condition and what it had been eating immediately prior to its death.
-In this way, each bird strike is scientifically documented and the birds themselves serve to help us learn more about this problem.
+Fortunately, a small percentage of birds are found alive, but about 90% of the birds that struck windows are found dead.
+These birds still had great value to science.
+They went to the University of Minnesota’s Bell Museum of Natural History where they were preserved as a spread wing and tissue sample (good for DNA extraction, pesticide analysis, etc.).
+Upon dissection, we determined each bird’s sex, age, molt status, fat condition and what it had been eating.
+In this way, each bird strike was documented and the birds helped us learn more about bird-window strikes.

-Among the surprising conclusions of our work so far is the fact the birds hitting buildings most often are not simply the most common birds in our area.
-Many abundant birds like the yellow-rumped warbler make up a very small percentage of our findings.
-We also know that not all buildings pose an equal threat to birds and that some of the buildings with the highest mortality probably represent more of a threat on average during the day than at night.
+The birds that hit buildings are not the most common birds in our area.
+Many abundant birds like the Yellow-rumped Warbler made up a very small percentage of our findings.
+We also know that not all buildings pose an equal threat to birds.